Nine Elms Locomotive Works: Motive power depot

 The principal function of the adjoining motive power depot was to provide and service locomotives for Waterloo railway station.
 The original motive power depot was opened on the north side of the main line by the London and Southampton Railway on 21 May 1838.
 It was closed and demolished in 1865.
 A second larger shed was built in 1849 on a site later occupied by the Nine Elms Goods Depot.
 This also closed in 1865.
 A replacement for these sheds, on the south of the main line, was opened in 1865 and demolished in 1876 to make way for the widening of the main line.
 A brick semi-roundhouse was built in 1876 and demolished in 1909.

 A large fifteen road (fifteen track) shed was opened in 1885, which later became known as the 'Old Shed'.
 It was badly damaged during the Second World War and never fully repaired.
-This was adjoined by a ten-road shed in 1910 which became known as the 'New Shed'.
+This was adjoined by a ten-road shed in 1910, which became known as the 'New Shed'.

-The depot was demolished in 1967, after the end of steam working out of Waterloo on 10 July that year.
-The site is now a part of the New Covent Garden Market.
+The depot closed on 10th July 1967 after the end of steam working out of Waterloo.
+It was demolished later the same year and the site is now a part of the New Covent Garden Market.

 The locomotive shed featured in the short film London's Nine Elms Locomotive Shed in 1960.